deNBI/cron-backup/README.md

     - S3_PATH - the Name of the Container which will be created in OpenStack (global - can be overwritten per site.cfg)
     - S3_ENCRYPT_PASSPHRASE - Set for encryption (global - can be overwritten per site.cfg)
     - S3_CONFIGS_PATH - Directory of the different site configs with variables see below (should be mounted)
+    - S3_BACKUP_ROTATION_ENABLED - must to set to true to activate backup rotation in S3
+    - S3_BACKUP_ROTATION_TIME_LIMIT -  expiration time in days for Backups - if rotation is enabled uploads older than this limit will be removed - (global - can be overwirtten per site.cfg)

    In addition, a cfg must be specified for each site to which the backups are to be pushed - with the following content [example](s3/configs/example.site.cfg):